-We have all been asked to stay at home in response to the Covid-19 pandemic but for those who experience domestic abuse, home may not be the safest option.
+Once again we are all being asked to stay at home in response to the Covid-19 pandemic but for those who experience domestic abuse, home may not be the safest option.

-It is important that you know you are not alone – domestic and sexual violence support services from State agencies and the voluntary sector have been adapted and increased to ensure they remain available to support you, even during the restrictions which are now in place due to Covid-19.
+It is important that you know you are not alone – domestic and sexual violence support services from State agencies and the voluntary sector have been adapted and increased to ensure they remain available to support you.
+They will remain open at each of the different stages of restrictions which are now in place due to Covid-19, even the most severe.

 ‘The COVID-19 crisis has not diminished our service.
 An Garda Síochána is committed to your protection and to the pursuit of perpetrators of domestic violence and abuse.
 If you are a victim of abuse or you know someone who is, that information is important to us.
 Please make contact with An Garda Síochána- we are here to listen, to help and to protect.
 If you require urgent assistance or support, please call 999 or 112.’